Discover Simple Steps for Relieving Eye Strain from Trusted Optometrists Near You

 Uncorrected vision problems, like nearsightedness, farsightedness, presbyopia, or an eye muscle imbalance, can also make your eyes work harder, leading to worse digital eye strain symptoms.

-For most, finding relief from digital eye strain involves making a few simple lifestyle changes.
+For most people, finding relief from digital eye strain involves making a few simple lifestyle changes.
 Taking frequent breaks, setting up your workstation properly, and remembering to blink are all easy, economical strategies for reducing eye strain symptoms.

-And of course, come see us for regular eye exams.
-Your optometrist can adjust your prescription, recommend devices like computer glasses, or give you additional advice for avoiding eye strain.
+And of course, come see us for regular eye exams near you.
+Your optometrist can adjust your prescription, recommend devices like computer glasses, or offer additional advice on avoiding eye strain.
+Book an appointment today at IndividualEyes in Bolton or Richmond Hill!

 Our Locations